pdevis/punpy/docs/sphinx/content/examples.rst

 -  A measurement function that uses L0 data, gains, and a dark signal in 5 wavelength bands
 -  Random uncertainties and systematic uncertainties on the L0 data;
--  Random uncertainties on the gains;
+-  Random and systematic uncertainties on the gains;
--  Random and systematic uncertainties on the dark signal
+-  Random uncertainties on the dark signal.

 This could look something like::